mustard57/MarkLogicEC2ClusterSetup/README.md

 All the config is in config.ini.
 You need to specify ( in the Configuration section )

 __RSA\_PRIVATE\_KEY__ - the file where your private key is.
-You only need this if using Windows instances ( not recommended ) for decrypting the Windows password using rsa.
+You only need to specify this if using Windows instances, for decrypting the Windows password using rsa.
 __HOST\_COUNT__ - the number of hosts you want in your cluster
 __ADMIN\_USER\_NAME__ - the name of your MarkLogic admin user
 __ADMIN\_PASSWORD__ - your MarkLogic admin password